Starbucks partners with UberEats for delivery in U.S., to double China stores

 The company also said on Thursday it would raise its store footprint in China, its fastest growing market, to 6,000 stores across 230 cities over the next four years, up from 3,600 stores in 150 cities.

-Starbucks has partnered with Alibaba Group Holding Ltd (BABA.N) earlier this year for delivering food and coffee in China, as it looks to compete with local coffee chains.
+Starbucks has partnered with Alibaba Group Holding Ltd earlier this year for delivering food and coffee in China, as it looks to compete with local coffee chains.
+(Reporting by Nivedita Balu in Bengaluru; Editing by James Emmanuel)